5 Different Types of Leadership Styles in Management

 5. Transformational

-Transformational leaders are focused on establishing clear goals and encouraging pushing employees to perform their best.
-Often, transformational leaders will give employees goals and milestones that may be simple at first but are constantly evolving with the intention of pushing employees out of their comfort zones.
+Transformational leaders are focused on establishing clear goals and encouraging employees to perform their best.
+Often, transformational leaders set goals and milestones that may be simple at first but evolve constantly to push employees out of their comfort zones.

-This style of leadership is common with growth-minded managers that want to see what their employees are capable of.
-These types of leaders are often delegating new responsibilities and tasks to employees to help them grow and maximize their performances.
+This style of leadership is common with growth-minded managers who want to see what their employees are capable of.
+These types of leaders often delegate new responsibilities and tasks to employees to help them grow and maximize their performance.

 While this style of leadership can help you get the most out of your employees, in some cases, employees may not be equipped to handle the new roles and responsibilities given to them.
-With transformational leadership, it’s important to give employees access to training and other resources that help them achieve their objectives.
+In transformational leadership, it’s essential to provide employees with access to training and other resources that help them achieve their objectives.

 Find Your Leadership Style with HRDQ